-Despite advances in technology, the current state of the telecom industry is top of the bell curve at best.
+Despite advances in technology, the telecom industry is lagging behind.
 And, contrary to what internet service providers and the media report, the United States’ internet options are still very limited.

 The three biggest hurdles standing in the way of real progress include access, affordability, and lack of competition.

 According to the Federal Communications Commission’s (FCC) 2020 Broadband Deployment Report, roughly 6% of all Americans have zero access to fixed broadband at home.
 And, of those without access, a majority live in rural areas.
 That’s about 19 million people who, even if they could afford to subscribe to internet service, are out of luck.

 The FCC defines broadband speeds as just 25 Mbps down and 3 Mbps up, which may be fast enough to check emails but won’t reliably support your Breaking Bad marathon.
 You can see how living in an underserved area, then, can severely limit a person’s job prospects, schooling, and social connections.

 Still, we can’t rate internet access without also looking at affordability.